 For more information about the Discover England Fund go to: https://www.visitbritain.org/discover-england-fund

-The nine successful applicants announced today are listed below.
+The eight successful applicants announced today are listed below.

 Large-scale years two and three projects worth £1,000,000: